cncf/tag-security/assessments/projects/openfga/joint-assessment.md

 ### Closed security issues and vulnerabilities

-At the time of the joint assessment, OpenFGA did not have any closed or fixed issues in their repo with the label "security".
+At the time of the joint assessment, OpenFGA listed closed issues under the [security](https://github.com/openfga/openfga/security) tab of the OpenFGA repo.

 ## Hands-on assessment